bconnorwhite/package-run/README.md

 <br />

-> Programmatically run package.json scripts.
+> Node API for running package.json scripts.

 Scripts will automatically run with the correct package manager (yarn, npm, or pnpm) if a lockfile is present.